The Taiji-TianQin-LISA network: Precisely measuring the Hubble constant using both bright and dark sirens: Simulations

 (ii) Model Q3d: a heavy-seed scenario that assumes the MBH seed is from the collapse of protogalactic disks \cite{Klein:2015hvg}, with a mass of $\sim10^5~M_{\odot}$, and also considers the time delay between the merger of MBHs and merger of galaxies.

 (iii) Model Q3nod: same as Q3d, but not consider the time delay.

-According to the merger rates of MBHBs predicted in Ref.~\cite{Klein:2015hvg}, for the simulation of bright sirens, we simulated 877, 41, and 610 GW catalogs based on the pop III, Q3d, and Q3nod models.
-For the simulation of dark sirens, following Ref.~\cite{Zhu:2021aat}, we make a reasonable assumption that it is difficult to obtain complete galaxy catalogs at $z>3$, so we only select the GW events at $z < 3$ for the three models of MBHB as the dark siren events and simulate the galaxy catalogs at $z < 3$.
-The number of the simulated dark siren data at $z<3$ are shown in Table~\ref{tab3}.
+According to the merger rates of MBHBs predicted in Ref.~\cite{Klein:2015hvg}, for the simulation of bright sirens, we simulated 877, 41, and 610 GW catalogs based on the pop III, Q3d, and Q3nod models. {In Fig.~\ref{fig2}, we show the fitting distributions of $z$ and $M_z$ considered in this work.} For the simulation of dark sirens, following Ref.~\cite{Zhu:2021aat}, we make a reasonable assumption that it is difficult to obtain complete galaxy catalogs at $z>3$, so we only select the GW events at $z < 3$ for the three models of MBHB as the dark siren events and simulate the galaxy catalogs at $z < 3$.

 In this work, we consider the following observation strategies for space-based GW detectors: \begin{itemize} \item{Taiji}: a space-based GW observatory consists of three satellites forming a triangle with the arm length of $3\times 10^6$ km, and the mission time is 5 years \cite{Guo:2018npi,Wu:2018clg,Hu:2017mde}. \item{TianQin}: a space-based GW observatory consists of two constellations, each consisting of an equilateral triangle of three satellites with the arm length of $\sqrt{3}\times 10^5$ km \cite{Liu:2020eko,Wang:2019ryf,Luo:2015ght,Luo:2020bls,Milyukov:2020kyg,TianQin:2020hid}, and the mission time is 5 years. \item{LISA}: a space-based GW observatory consists of three satellites forming a triangle with the arm length of $2.5\times 10^6$ km \cite{Robson:2019,LISA:2017pwj,LISACosmologyWorkingGroup:2022jok}, and the mission time is 5 years\footnote{In fact, the lifetime of LISA is commonly considered to be 4 years.
 However, LISA is also prepared to extend to 10 years \cite{LISA:2017pwj}.
 Furthermore, recent work has shown that extending the mission to 6 years would greatly benefit scientific investigations \cite{Seoane:2021kkk}.}. \item{Taiji+TianQin}: Taiji and TianQin observe together, with 5 years of overlap in operation time. \item{Taiji+TianQin+LISA}: Taiji, TianQin, and LISA observe together, with 5 years of overlap in operation time\footnote{We assume that the duty cycle during the operation time is 100\%, which means that the space-based GW detectors are continuously observing in the operation time.
 However, recent work shows that the duty cycle of LISA is only about 0.75 \cite{Seoane:2021kkk}.
 This indicates that it may take about 6.7 years of observation time to achieve the results in our analysis.
 Nonetheless, since Taiji, TianQin, and LISA all have the potential to extend their observation time, we consider this assumption to be reasonable.}. \end{itemize}